5l1v3r1/panthera/README.md

 8. Panthera can perform cache, recursion of DNS
 9. Panthera can perform DNS pointing to Sub Domains
 10. Panthera can point wild card enteries domain using DNS brute
+11. Panthera can perform DDOS using Dns spoofed packets to victim causing amplification and load on victim
+12. Panthera have Dns cache poisoning capability for powerful spoofing

 # How requests are handled?
-1. Web requests are automatically handled by LWP via Perl.
+1. Web requests are automatically handled by Perl modules.
 2. Web requests are automatically handled by Python modules.
 3. Panthera uses Nmap with custom word file.